archive-of-now/archive-of-now.github.io/_essays/cognitive-and-societal-drift.md

   - human thought
   - adaptation
   - digital evolution
-description: "An exploration of how rapid technological offloading reshapes human cognition, emotion, and culture, leading to generational shifts in mental and societal structure."
 seo:
   type: "article"
   name: "Cognitive and Societal Drift in Response to Successive Technological Cognitive Offloading"
   description: "How successive waves of technological cognitive offloading redefine human thought, emotional regulation, and cultural evolution."
-permalink: /cognitive-and-societal-drift/
 ---
 # **Cognitive and Societal Drift in Response to Successive Technological Cognitive Offloading**